-Most people don’t realize how easy it is to compost feces and urine.
-People don’t question the value of using animal manure in a garden, but the idea of utilizing humanure in agriculture typically produces a negative response.
-Due to ignorance and lack of practical knowledge, recycling humanure remains one of the last frontiers in modern organics recycling, even though humans have been utilizing excreta to grow food and manage soil fertility for millennia.
+Most people don’t realize how easy it is to compost pee and poop.
+The use of animal manure to improve soils and crop yields is practiced all over the world, but the idea of utilizing humanure in agriculture typically produces a negative response.
+Due to ignorance and the lack of practical knowledge, recycling humanure remains one of the last frontiers in modern organics recycling, even though humans have been utilizing excreta to grow food and manage soil fertility for millennia.

-Unlike the use of untreated night soil, which is applied directly to fields, humanure composting converts organic toilet material into a safe and hygienic soil treatment through containment, heat treatment and storage time — a combination of low-tech procedures and natural processes that destroy harmful pathogens, and close the nutrient loop.
-Humanure composting also returns valuable nutrients and Carbon back into the soil to restore soil fertility without reliance on chemical fertilizer.
-Humanure composting is not much different than composting ordinary food scraps or leaf litter.
+Unlike the use of untreated night soil (which is applied directly to fields), humanure composting converts organic toilet material into a safe and hygienic soil treatment through containment, heat treatment and storage time — a combination of low-tech procedures that aid natural processes that destroy harmful pathogens.
+Humanure composting closes the nutrient loop by returning valuable nutrients and carbon back into the soil to restore fertility without reliance on chemical fertilizers.
+Composting is a highly effective way to promote carbon farming and mitigate the effects of climate change.

 How it works: